-Entrepreneurs are known for hustling hard, working beyond the typical to achieve success.
+Entrepreneurs are known for hustling hard, working beyond the typical nine to five to achieve success.
 Indeed, we continue to see lines blurring between what is public and what is personal when it comes to small business owners and their businesses.
 With identity so integrated between businessperson and brand, strengthening your personal brand is crucial for bolstering your business’s brand.

 Social media may have begun as a fun method of sharing via online platforms, but it has rapidly evolved.
 Today, it is the cornerstone of an effective marketing plan and branding strategy for any successful enterprise.
 However, we continue to see social media marketing and branding as an optional extra for so many small business owners, and we are here to tell you why that needs to change.